AKA the Neolithic Revolution*

 able to take care of the sick, while hunter-gatherers travel around.
 The movement of hunter-gatherers may have exposed them to multiple cases of diseases, in slightly different localized variations

 (analogous to traveler's diarrhea).
 Settled populations may also have a

 better chance to develop commensal bacteria loads, which help protect

-them from some diseases.
-But perhaps the most important effect of
+them from some diseases, although this is in debate.
+Perhaps the most important effect of

 having a large settled population is that epidemics are very powerful

 weapons.
 If you have had an epidemic circulating through your population for a